ArthurZey/arthurzey.github.io/_pages/stubs/paleo.md

 * claims for self versus claims for others
 * Paleo substitutes (eg, coconut sugar)
 * refinements/alterations (eg, dairy, potatoes, rice)
+* comparison to vegetarianism and veganism, and the standing of each relative to the standard American diet

 ## My Rules